GhostActive/project/README.md

 #       spaces in folder names.
 Therefore '~' will not be replaced to current
 #       user's home directory.

-# The varibale SRC_FOLDER contains the root path for template folders.
+# The variable SRC_FOLDER contains the root path for template folders.
 At
 # runtime files and sub folders can be copied from a specified template folder
 # to the current project folder.
 The default template folder is defined by
 # DEFAULT_TEMPLATE.
 If the path for SRC_FOLDER doesn't exist, then copying items